marcalexa/superfibonacci/README.md

 Fast, low discrepancy sampling of orientations.

+### Erratum

+Super Fibonacci Spirals have no refinement property in the published version: The paper claims that a set of kn samples generated with Super-Fibonacci sampling contains the set for generated for n samples and, more generally, sets of m and n samples would have every k-th sample in common, where k is the gcd of m and n.
+This is not true.

 ### Code

 [s3onlyfib.cc](src/s3onlyfib.cc) provides a minimal C++ implementation of Super-Fibonacci sampling without dependencies (apart from STL).
 It expects the number of samples as the sole command line parameter and outputs the rotations (as quaternions) to `stdout`.